roman-milk/roman-milk.github.io/office-girls.md

+===

- ****** Office Girls Ch.
-04 ****** byStoryTeller07© The four friends met early at June's house desperate to discuss their predicament.
+The four friends met early at June's house desperate to discuss their predicament.
 Giving into a young man's blackmail was leading to ever more degrading sexual acts.
 With the drinks poured they sat back on the sofa and easy chairs ready for a difficult decision.

  "We have got to do something about this.
 I was going to say 'before it goes too far' but it already has.
 Maybe we could simply refuse to play his games and see what happens."
 June said.